Peaks of sound velocity in two color dense QCD: quark saturation effects and semishort range correlations: A model of coherent states

 \subsection{A model of single quark energy for EoS}

-So far we assume the presence of a hamiltonian which favors the coherent states as ground states at given density, but did not discuss the energies.
-Here, we assume the form of average single particle energy to estimate the EoS.
-We postulate the parametrization ($\beta > 0$) \beq E_{\rm CQM} (\vk) = \sqrt{ M_q^2 + \vk^2 } - C_A + C_S [ f_\vq (k) ]^\beta \,, \eeq where $M_q$ is the constituent quark mass, and $C_A$ and $C_S$ are semishort range correlations between two quarks where $A$ and $S$ stand for color-singlet (antisymmetric) and triplet (symmetric) channels\footnote{ A more reasonable modeling should also distinguish spin-flavor channels.
+So far we have assumed the presence of a hamiltonian which favors the coherent states as ground states at given density, but have not discussed the energies explicitly.
+Here, we assume some form of average single particle energies and calculate the EoS within a quasiparticle picture.
+We postulate the parametrization ($\beta > 0$) \beq E_{\rm CQM} (\vk) = \sqrt{ M_q^2 + \vk^2 } - C_A + C_S [ f_\vq (k) ]^\beta \,, \eeq where $M_q$ is the constituent quark mass, and $C_A$ and $C_S$ are two-body semishort range correlations where $A$ and $S$ stand for color-singlet (antisymmetric) and triplet (symmetric) channels\footnote{ A more reasonable modeling should also distinguish spin-flavor channels.
 For a scalar diquark as discussed here, both color-electric and magnetic interactions act as attractions between two quarks, as in the case for pions in constituent quark models \cite{DeRujula:1975qlm}.
 In this context, the values of $C_A$ should be interpreted as the sum of these two interactions. }.
-In a baryon or in a dilute matter, any two quarks are in the color-antisymmetric combination, and color-symmetric interactions occur only where two baryons are close.
-These pictures are included in our parametrization.
+In a baryon or in a dilute matter, any two quarks are in the color-antisymmetric combination.
+Meanwhile, color-symmetric interactions occur only when two baryons are close and quarks from different baryons interact.
+These pictures are reflected in our parametrization.
 In average, a quark has the energy reduction by $C_A$, while $C_S$ is suppressed by factors $ [ f_\vq (k) ]^\beta \ll 1$.
 At a large density, quarks have more chance to interact with quarks in a color symmetric channel.
 For occupied levels with $f_q(k)\sim 1$, the repulsive energy grows up.

 With this single particle energy, the baryon mass is computed as the sum of average quark energy, \beq M_B &=& \Nc \int_{\vk} E_{\rm CQM} (\vk) | \phi_{\vk}|^2 \nonumber \\ &=& \Nc \bigg( \int_{\vk} | \phi_{\vk}|^2 \sqrt{ M_q^2 + \vk^2 } - C_A \bigg) \,. \eeq Below we set $M_q=0.3$ GeV and $\Lambda=0.2$ GeV.
 For $C_A=0$, the baryon mass is $M_B\simeq 0.77$ GeV with $0.60$ GeV from the quark rest masses and 0.17 GeV from the quark kinetic energy.
 We examine $C_A = 0.085, 0.185$, and $0.285$ GeV which give $M_B=0.6, 0.4$, and $0.2$ GeV, respectively.